melissacsweeney/data-science-portfolio/02-time-series/README.md

 When something changes after an event, it is tempting to assume the event caused the change.
 This project asks a different question: **Did the event actually change the trajectory, or did the outcome simply continue along the path it was already on?**

-Using Federal Reserve interest rate decisions and stock market volatility, I compare two decisions — one that surprised markets and one that was expected — using an interrupted time series approach.
+Using Federal Reserve interest rate decisions and stock market volatility, I compare two decisions: one that surprised markets and one that was expected, using an interrupted time series approach.

 ## Read the analysis